 Please read the sections of the website below for details about what we are learning about in the different subject areas this half term.
 We hope you enjoy reading our class page, where topic information will be updated ready for the start of each half-term and latest news will be updated fortnightly on a Thursday.
 As always, there will be lots of photographs uploaded after all the exciting activities and events we get up to!

-The Reception staff team consists of Mrs Swift, who is the Early Years Leader and class teacher, Mrs Letheren, class teacher and Mrs Wilson, Mrs Naylor, Mrs Shaw and Mrs Horner who are teaching assistants.
+The Reception staff team consists of Mrs Swift, who is the Early Years Leader and class teacher and a member of the Senior Leadership team, Mrs Letheren, class teacher and Mrs Wilson, Mrs Naylor, Mrs Shaw and Mrs Meek who are teaching assistants.
 Mrs Swift will be teaching Monday mornings, all day Tuesday, Wednesday mornings and alternate Wednesday afternoons.
-Mrs Horner will be teaching on a Monday afternoon when Mrs Swift is having her leadership time and planning exciting things for the whole school!
+Mrs Meek will be teaching on a Monday afternoon when Mrs Swift is having her leadership time and planning exciting things for the whole school!
 Mrs Letheren will be teaching alternate Wednesday afternoons and all day Thursday and Friday.
 Mrs Wilson will be our teaching assistant every morning.
 On Mondays and Tuesdays Mrs Shaw will be our teaching assistant in the afternoons and Wednesday, Thursday, Friday Mrs Naylor will be our teaching assistant.

 Our PE day this half term will be Friday.
 During this lesson the children will focus on particular skills and aspects of PE.
 However the children have access to physical development opportunities every day both inside and outside of the classroom.
 Physical development in the EYFS (Early Years Foundation Stage) is a prime area of development.
 Part of this includes developing children’s knowledge and skills in taking responsibility for their own health and self –care.
 The EYFS states that ‘children manage their own basic hygiene and personal needs successfully including dressing and going to the toilet independently’.
 For this reason, Reception children should bring their PE kit to school in a draw string bag at the start of every term.
 Their PE kit will stay in school and children will practice getting dressed and undressed independently at the start of every formal PE lesson.
 Reception children will take their PE kit home at the end of every half term to be washed.